-The setting of related goals and objectives for sustainable development should be the prime concern for all.
-There is a Lack of adequate knowledge and information at every level, national, regional, and local.
-Attention is given more on mitigation but the focus needs to be also on adaptation, especially for vulnerable the communities.
-It, therefore, requires that climate change should be guided by relevant Human rights norms and principles such as- rights to participation and information, transparency, accountability, equity, and non-discrimination.
-Climate changes have had widespread impacts on human and natural systems.
+Setting of related goals and objectives for sustainable development should be the prime concern for all.
+There is Lack of adequate knowledge and information at every level, national, regional and local.
+Attention is given more on mitigation but the focus needs to be also on adaptation, especially for the vulnerable communities.
+It therefore requires that climate change should be guided by relevant Human rights norms and principles such as- rights to participation and information, transparency, accountability, equity, and non-discrimination.

-Our critical concern is to have the Disaster Response Team, Safety committee/Emergency Response plan/Employee trained in first aid/Institutionalised Warning system, etc. For Risk reduction strategy\the systematic process of using administrative decisions, Organizational operational skills, and Capabilities to implement policies, strategies, and coping capacities of the society and communities are needed.
-Some other important measures are -Institutionalizing local disaster risk reduction and management office, establishing early warning system, formulating communicating protocol, evacuation procedures, organizing local DRRMC and defining their roles and responsibilities, hazard awareness through workshops and seminars, integrating hazard risk and vulnerability assessment into the development plan, cluster approach and recovery plan, accurate flow of information - before, during and after disasters.
-Determining the risk and ways to reduce those risks can ensure the ability of human beings to enjoy their basic rights which are due to them.
-The potential technique to allow individuals to enjoy their human rights is changing their attitudes and slowing down environmental degradation, climate change, and reducing disaster risks.
+Our critical concern is to have Disaster Response Team, Safety committee/Emergency Response plan/Employee trained in first aid/Institutionalised Warning system etc. For Risk reduction strategy systematic process of using Administrative decisions, Organizational operational skills and Capabilities to implement policies, strategies and coping capacities of the society and communities are needed .Some other important measures are -Institutionalizing local disaster risk reduction and management office, establishing early warning system, formulating protocol communicating evacuation procedures, oorganizing local DRRMC and defining their roles and responsibilities, hazard awareness through workshops and seminars, integrating hazard vulnerability and assessment into development plan, cluster approach and recovery plan ,aaccurate flow of information - before, during and after disasters.
+Determining the risk and ways to reduce those risk can ensure ability of human beings to enjoy their basic rights which are due to them .Potential technique to allow individuals to enjoy their human rights are changing their attitudes and slowing down environmental degradation, climate change and reducing disaster risks.

-We should understand the nature of hazards and devise ways to minimize them, replacing appliances with energy-efficient models, making lifestyle Greener.
-Taking our environmental habits to office, mobilizing maximum available resources sustainable and human rights-based development, National and International cooperation to ensure enjoyment and exercise of human rights
+We should understand nature of hazards and devise ways to minimize them, replacing appliances with energy efficient models, making lifestyle G-reener.
+Taking our environmental habits to office, mobilizing maximum available resources for sustainable and human rights-based development, National and International cooperation to ensure enjoyment and exercise of human rights.